First Aid Posts, Primary Health Clinics and Other Projects

 FAPs and PHCs

 It is crucial to provide assistance to ill and wounded people as quickly as possible; to broaden access to medical facilities, reaching places far away from larger hospitals; to provide even the smallest settlements with medical equipment; and to develop healthcare competencies within communities.
-These are some of the core aims of EMERGENCY’s network of First Aid Posts (FAPs) and Primary Healthcare Clinics (PHCs).
-In Afghanistan, a lack of healthcare facilities and hazardous road conditions means that hundreds of thousands of people living in remote areas of the country are denied the right to be cured.
-70% of the population is rural.
+These are some of the core aims of EMERGENCY’s network of First Aid Posts (FAPs) and Primary Healthcare Centres (PHCs).
+In Afghanistan, a lack of healthcare facilities and hazardous road conditions means that hundreds of thousands of people living in remote areas of the country are denied the right to treatment.
 Our network of FAPs and PHCs works to overcome these challenges.

-Locations: Anabah, Abdara, Dara, Darband, Dasht-e-Rewat, Khinch, Paryan, Gulbahar, Kapisa, Koklamy, Oraty, Changaram, Anjuman, Sangi Khan, Shutul, Said Khil, Poli Sayad, Mirbachakot, Maydan Shahr, Ghazni, Chark, Gardez, Pul-I-Alam, Grishk, Garmsir, Musa Qala, Marjia, Urmuz, Tagab, Andar, Sheikhabad, Hesarak, Ghorband, Barakibarak, Shoraki.
+Locations: Anabah, Abdara, Dara, Darband, Dasht-e-Rewat, Khinch, Paryan, Gulbahar, Kabul, Kapisa, Koklamy, Oraty, Changaram, Anjuman, Sangi Khan, Shutul, Said Khil, Poli Sayad, Mirbachakot, Maydan Shahr, Mehterlam, Ghazni, Chark, Gardez, Pul-e-Alam, Grishk, Garmsir, Musa Qala, Marjia, Urmuz, Tagab, Andar, Sheikhabad, Hesarak, Ghorband, Barakibarak, Sangin, Shoraki

 Duab Prison: 694 patients examined and treated from 2001 to 2003.